-Instant expert: 2018 FIFA World Cup | CBC Sports
+What you need to know about the teams in the 2018 FIFA World Cup | CBC Sports

 Biggest star: Son Heung-Min

-Ludicrous display of knowledge: Decided longshots to get past the group stage, the team nonetheless faces a lot of pressure from their fans.
+Ludicrous display of knowledge: Decided long shots to get past the group stage, the team nonetheless faces a lot of pressure from its fans.
 Upon arrival at the airport following a disappointing group-stage exit in 2014, the fans showed their dissatisfaction by pelting the team with toffees.

 Title odds: 581/1